-The Honeywell HUL520B's humidifying performance was respectable given its small size and low price, but overall was fairly average.
-It earned a 5 out of 10 in our testing.
+The Honeywell HUL520B's humidifying performance was respectable given its small size and low price but overall was fairly average.

 Ease of Cleaning

-Ease of cleaning is one area where the Honeywell HUL520B really shined, picking up a score of 8 out of 10.
-The only model that scored better, the Honeywell HCM-350, did so because some of its parts are dishwasher safe.
+Ease of cleaning is one area where the Honeywell HUL520B really shined.
+The only model that scored better did so because some of its parts are dishwasher safe.

-The Honeywell HUL520B's water tank has a 3.5" diameter opening, the largest opening of any of the water tanks we tested.
+The Honeywell HUL520B's water tank has a 3.5-inch diameter opening, the largest opening of any of the water tanks we tested.
 All but the largest of hands are able to get in there and give everything a good scrubbing.
 The sonic agitator itself is fairly blocky, so there aren't any tiny nooks where mold can escape your sponge and start to take hold.
-The manual also gives clear instructions for using either a vinegar or bleach (never use both at the same time) soak for deeper cleaning.
+The manual also gives clear instructions for using either vinegar or bleach (never use both at the same time) soak for deeper cleaning.
 Scrubbing, prepping the soak, and drying everything off took us about 15 minutes, with a 15-minute soak in between.
-This was on par with most other models in terms of time, but felt like less effort than models that require more diligent scrubbing with difficult to reach spots.
+This was on par with most other models in terms of time but felt like less effort than models that require more diligent scrubbing with difficult-to-reach spots.

-The Honeywell HUL520B is incredibly simple, and thus incredibly user friendly.
-Accordingly, it shared the top score of 8 out of 10 in this metric.
+The Honeywell HUL520B is incredibly simple, and thus incredibly user-friendly.
+Accordingly, it shared the top score in this metric.

-The Honeywell HUL520B isn't the most powerful humidifier, but it is easy to use and clean, can still get the job done, and is incredibly inexpensive.
-If you're looking for something simple and cheap, this is the perfect model.
+The Honeywell HUL520B isn't the most powerful humidifier, but it is easy to use and clean, can still get the job done and is incredibly inexpensive.
+If you're looking for something simple and affordable, this is the perfect model.

 — Max Mutter and Steven Tata